 Rank-based index.
-We construct two novel indexes based on photographs.
-For 19,515 pixels (approximately 78,000 photographs), we hand-coded a rank-based index that provides a holistic assessment of the neighborhood's quality.
+We hand-coded a rank-based index that provides a holistic assessment of the neighborhood's quality based on photographs.
 The index ranges from 0 (very formal) to 4 (very informal).
-Examples can be found in Figure A4.
-Research assistants were instructed to rely on characteristics of the neighborhood (including the density and irregularity of structures, and cleanliness) and of the buildings (such as the durability of materials and the size of windows).
+Examples can be found in Figure A3.
+We instructed our research assistants to rank photos based on characteristics of the neighborhood (including the density and irregularity of structures, and cleanliness) and of the buildings (such as the durability of materials and the size of windows).